destel/rill/README.md

 }
 ```

-In the example above only the second stage (`mockapi.GetUser`) of the pipeline is context-aware,
+In the example above only the second stage (`mockapi.GetUser`) of the pipeline is context-aware.
-which is fine - the input slice is small and the expensive API calls will be prevented anyway.
+This approach works well since the input slice is small, iteration is fast and context cancellation prevents expensive API calls regardless.
-For completeness below is a demonstration of how to replace **FromSlice** with **Generate** to make the first stage context-aware as well.
+The following example demonstrates how to replace **FromSlice** with **Generate** when full context awareness becomes important.

 ```go
 idsStream := rill.Generate(func(send func(int), sendErr func(error)) {